adebray/latex_style_files/lecture_notes/README.md

 ### Current Status

-I've written some of the supporting files, but none of the class files that you can include into a document.
-Once I do that, I will have to add examples and test my code.
-This is a work in progress.
+I've written most of the supporting files and `minnotes_d.cls`, then tested it with examples.
+I have not made progress on `notes_d.cls`.